WilsonLimSet/QuickPods/content/20240528-jimmydonaldson-jonyoushaei.md

 ---

-**Read another blog about [Mark Zuckerberg on Creators, AI Studio, Neural Wristbands, Holographic Smart Glasses, Picasso & More](./20240627-markzuckerberg-kallaway)**
+**Read another blog about [Morgan Housel: What You Need to Master (And Avoid) to Get Rich, Stay Rich, and Build Wealth](./20240528-morganhousel-theknowledgeprojectpodcast)**